 Candi Darley: Candi was born in Colon’ Panama and raised in Washington DC.
 Graduated from the Duke Ellington School of the Arts before moving on to graduate from George Washington University.
 Married into an abusive relationship at 26 to a military man.
 Acquired fibromyalgia and became ill.
 After her divorce while dealing with her illness, Candi became homeless.
 Candi now and has been is a Speaker/Advocate with the National Coalition for the Homeless since 2010.

-The standard format for a “Faces of Homelessness” presentation includes:
+The standard format for a “Faces of Homelessness” presentation includes the following:

-- Moderator to present the facts about homelessness
+- A moderator will present the facts about homelessness

 - Up to three panelists who are experiencing or have experienced homelessness will share their personal stories

 - Open question and answer session